 Michelle Amelia Newman is a second-year law student at Northeastern University School of Law (NUSL).
 At NUSL, Michelle has been active in several student groups, including NLG and LALSA, has organized panels on fracking and human rights issues.
 She has also worked as a volunteer translator for Kids In Need of Defense (KIND), which provides legal services to unaccompanied children caught in US deportation proceedings, and for the Rich Coast Project, a NUSL alumna-founded project which works on land use and environmental issues in Costa Rica.
 Before law school, Michelle worked at the Lawyers’ Committee for Civil Rights Under Law on litigation, transactional, and policy projects in fair housing and fair lending, community development, and environmental justice.
 She also lived for a time in Santiago, Chile, volunteering with the nonprofit VE Global and implementing educational programming in social service institutions that house at-risk youth.
 With the support of the Haywood Burns Fellowship, Michelle will be working in Quito, Ecuador with lead plaintiffs' attorney Pablo Farjado Mendoza and the Amazon Defense Coalition (Frente de Defensa de la Amazonia) on the Chevron-Texaco litigation, one of the biggest environmental cases ever brought against a multinational corporation.
 Read more about the case here: chevrontoxico.com.

 Nadin Said is a second-year law student at the University of Denver, Sturm College of Law.
 She is a California Native and earned her Bachelor’s degree in Philosophy at California State Polytechnic University, Pomona.
 During her first summer in law school, Nadin worked as a Summer Associate for Dorsey and Whitney, LLP where she drafted memorandums regarding corporate and patent law, filed 501(c)(3) tax forms, and researched and assisted with contract litigations.
 This semester, she is clerking for a Judge in the 18th Judicial District in Colorado.
 Nadin is a Contributor to The Race to the Bottom Blog and was elected as the Managing Editor for the 2014-2015 academic year.
-Additionally, she serves as a Staff Editor and the Technical Editor to the Sports and Entertainment Law Journal.
+She serves as a Staff Editor and the Technical Editor to the Sports and Entertainment Law Journal.
 She also founded the very first Middle Eastern and North African Law Society at the University of Denver.
 She serves on the board of the Latino Law Student Association, Black Law Student Association, and the National Women Law Students’ Organization.
 This summer, Nadin will be working on Panacagos v.
 Towery, a case involving the United States military violating activists’ constitutional rights.

 Amanda Schemkes is a 2L at Seattle University School of Law.
 Amanda came to the decision to attend law school because of her work as an animal rights activist.
 Through her experiences, she saw the need for greater legal resources for animal rights, environmental, and other activists who are targets of State repression because of their uncompromising dedication to protecting the earth and its inhabitants.
 In addition to representing activists, Amanda wants to work to proactively strengthen social justice movements through educating activists about their rights, doing legal research, and protecting themselves and their campaigns from corporate and government interference.
 She is excited to be working with the Civil Liberties Defense this summer because of all the amazing work they do to support and work with activist communities.